makerdao/community/content/en/learn/governance/module-psm.md

 - Increased DAI stability due to the instant arbitrage opportunity when the DAI price diverges from the price of the collateral type underlying the PSM.
 - Fees are taken upfront on each swap to and from DAI.
 Because a PSM has no slippage, it's able to attract respectable trading volume.
-- There is no requirement to micromanage parameters (via governance actions) to ensure continued functioning, when compared to low liquidation ratio stablecoin vaults.
+- There is no requirement to micromanage parameters (via governance actions) to ensure continued functioning, in contrast to low liquidation ratio stablecoin vaults.

 ## Key Parameters